They won’t ever be hiring me as a title writer.

 We also got our aura read there!

-Mine was something like I needed more Jesus, less tacos, and more weed*.
+Mine was something like I needed more Jesus, fewer tacos, and more weed*.

 This past weekend, the four of us plus one of Anna’s friends headed up over the border to Wisconsin for an overnight getaway in the form of skiing and snow tubing near Green Bay.